Kremlin foe Navalny slams court that may jail him for years - WTMJ

 The 44-year-old Navalny, an anti-corruption investigator who is the most prominent critic of President Vladimir Putin, was arrested Jan.
 17 upon returning from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities deny the charge and claim, despite tests by several European labs, that they have no proof he was poisoned.

-Speaking in court, Navalny attributed his arrest to Putin’s “fear and hatred,” saying that the Russian leader will go down to history as a “poisoner.”
+Speaking from a glass cage in the courtroom, Navalny attributed his arrest to Putin’s “fear and hatred,” saying the Russian leader will go down in history as a “poisoner.”

-“The aim of that hearing is to scare a great number of people,” Navalny said in court.
-“They jail one man to scare millions.”
+“The aim of that hearing is to scare a great number of people,” Navalny said.
+“You can’t jail the entire country.”

 Russia’s penitentiary service alleges that Navalny violated the probation conditions of his suspended sentence from a 2014 money laundering conviction that he has rejected as politically motivated.
 It has asked the Simonovsky District Court to turn his 3 1/2-year suspended sentence into one that he must serve in prison.